Conscious Sedation

 • Increased cost-effectiveness as there are fewer side effects, and no hospital confinement

-• Quicker recovery period translates to shorter time off from your busy schedule
+• A quicker recovery period translates to shorter time off from your busy schedule

 How will IV sedation in the surgery affect me?